pedalpete/it/readme.md

 #### component.methods (array of objects)
 component methods allows you to specify special methods available to that component.
-One very important use for this is when you have a component which doesn't respond to the standard favorit get or set methods.
+One very important use for this is when you have a component which doesn't respond to the standard Favor get or set methods.
 You can provide your own get or set method within this object.
-When calling get or set, favorit will check to see if your component has it's own get or set method already defined.
+When calling get or set, Favor will check to see if your component has it's own get or set method already defined.

 An example component method
 ```